 - And the “MSU Web Communications” link will take you to our homepage.

-While there are Filter fields within each folder when viewing in the Pages display, the filters will not dig any deeper than the current folder, while the this search icon can.
+While there are Filter fields within each folder when viewing in the Pages display, the filters will not dig any deeper than the current folder, while this search icon can.

-This navigation bar contains page specific controls.
+This navigation bar contains page-specific controls.
 These will change based on the page’s status and what is being displayed in the main content region.

 Main content area

-The main content area of every screen is specific to the feature or functionality corresponding to the menu item that the user has chosen.
+The main content area of every screen is specific to the feature or functions corresponding to the menu item that the user has chosen.
 For example, Dashboard displays links and gadgets and Content shows the Pages list view.